SantaHub/Software-Engineering/SQM/SQM.md

         4 How :
             - set of engineering specification
     House of quality :
+        body : customer requirement vs technical requirement. weight of the relationship is mapped using target, circle, triangle or blank target : 9; strong relationship
+            circle : 3; Medium relationship
+            triangle : 1; weak relationship
+            blank : no relationship
         Roof : For technical understand relation between requirements.
             - ve relationship : requirement are inversely related.
             + ve relationship : direct related
             blank             : no relations
+        Comparative assessment : how each requirement relate with competitors 1 - 5 scale.
+        importance : sum of all (priority percentage * relationship weight) for each technical requirement. relative importance : importance / sum(importance)
+        Technical spec : units, our spec, competitors spec

 ## mid sem exam important questions